Surrogacy in India

-The better clinics in India will be transparent about their surrogate recruitment policy and the compensation paid to the surrogate.
+The better clinics will be transparent about their surrogate recruitment policy and the compensation paid to the surrogate.
 The onus is on you to ask relevant questions at all times to make sure that exploitation does not take place.
 We advise that you have private discussions with your surrogate and hire an interpreter where necessary.

 You need to make sure that surrogacy is legal in whichever destination the clinic is in.

-Having conducted surrogacy in India cases for many years, we are in a good position to advise you of the pitfalls to look out for.
+Having conducted surrogacy cases for many years, we are in a good position to advise you of the pitfalls to look out for.
 We also have experience with the citizenship and passport procedure to get you back to the UK with your child.

-If you are considering surrogacy in India or one of the new destinations, please do not hesitate to contact us for advice and guidance.
+If you are considering surrogacy in one of the new destinations, please do not hesitate to contact us for advice and guidance.
 We can also put you in contact with lawyers that our clients have used successfully in the past.

 Regardless of the law in the chosen destination, the surrogate is always the legal mother.
 Whether one of you is the legal parent will depend on the circumstances surrounding the insemination or embryo transfer and whether the surrogate is married or in a Civil Partnership.
 It is essential that you get advice before you start the process and preferably before you select the surrogate.
 We will advise you on whether you can become legal parents to the child(ren) and if so, how to return to England with the child.
 We will then provide a bespoke service for you to obtain a Parental Order.